-In this article I’m going to pull back the curtains, so to speak, exposing millions , quite possibly even billions of dollars in profits with what are known as tax sale overages, tax sale overbids, excess funds, or tax sale claims.
+In this article we're going to pull back the curtains, so to speak, exposing millions New Window, quite possibly even billions of dollars with what are known as tax sale overages, tax sale overbids, excess funds, or tax sale claims.

-This little known and little understood idea of tax sale overages or tax sale overbids could change your financial future drastically.
-Until now, it has largely remained a secret, only known by a small-percentage of investors.
+This little known and little understood idea of tax sale overages or tax sale overbids, if executed correctly, has the potential of providing an additional source of income.
+Until now, tax sale overbids have largely remained a secret, only known by a small-percentage of investors.

-The truth of the matter is most of the people that do know about this untapped gold-mine would prefer to keep you in the dark but that is about to change.
+The truth of the matter is most of the people that do know about them would prefer to keep everyone in the dark.

-In this article you will learn how you can take advantage of the tremendous profit potential with what are known as tax sale overages or tax sale overbids.
+In this article we will discuss the tremendous possibilities with what are known as tax sale overages or tax sale overbids.

-According to the folks at NAUPA at least $32.877 billion dollars is currently being safe-guarded by state treasurers and other agencies for 117 million accounts.
+According to the people at NAUPA at least $32.877 billion dollars is currently being safe-guarded by state treasurers and other agencies for 117 million accounts.

 In many cases, the people who have the legal right to claim these tax sale overages or tax sale overbids don't even know that they are owed to them, let alone how to get them.